Apostille in Canada: 100% Guaranteed Turnkey Document Authentication Services

 — Notarization of the translation costs $75 per document (Optional).

-— The cost of an apostille at ODS is $32 per apostille plus a bank fee of $10.
+— The cost of an apostille for a vital statistics document at ODS is $32 per apostille plus a bank fee of $10.

 A 13% tax is added to the final amount.